Getting started with Flutter DataGrid (SfDataGrid)

 DataGridSource is used to obtain the row data for the SfDataGrid.
 So, create the DataSource from the DataGridSource and override the following APIs in it,

 • rows - Fetches the rows available for data population.
 Also, it is used to fetch the corresponding data object to process the selection.
-This contains the collection of DataGridRow where each row contains the collection of DataGridCell.
-Each cell should have the cell value in value property. value is used to perform the sorting for columns.
+This contains the collection of the DataGridRow where each row contains the collection of the DataGridCell.
+Each cell should have the cell value in the value property.
+The value is used to perform the sorting for columns.

 • buildRow - Fetches the widget for each cell with DataGridRowAdapter.